mainmatter/trash-in-treasure-out/text.md

 By now, you're probably aware that at Mainmatter, we like Rust a lot.
 If you aren't: [have a look at our Rust page](https://mainmatter.com/rust-consulting/).
-In this blog post, I'd like to highlight one of my favourite traits of Rust (yes pun intended): its focus on _correctness_.
-Rust has a very expressive type system that lets you offload many checks to the compiler: it supports generics, data-carrying enums, closures, visibility specifiers, _explicit_ conversions and much more.
-Great features that make performant, low-level programming feel as ergonomic as high-level languages.
-Sure, Rust has a learning curve, and that learning curve is a result of Rust's tendency to make complexity really _in your face_.
+In this blog post, I'd like to highlight one of my favorite traits of Rust (yes pun intended): its focus on _correctness_.
+Rust has a very expressive type system that lets you offload many checks to the compiler: it supports generics, data-carrying enums, closures, visibility specifiers, _explicit_ conversions, and much more.
+These arereat features that make performant, low-level programming feel as ergonomic as high-level languages.
+Sure, Rust has a learning curve, and thatlearning curve is a result of Rust's tendency to make complexity really _in your face_.

 Make no mistake, every piece of software is complex: it has to run on computers, which, especially nowadays are complex beasts.
-And writing software with highly optimized languages with manual memory management like C, C++ or Rust requires knowledge of all kinds of subtleties.
-Rust makes these sublteties _explicit_, forcing you to fix all kinds of things you may never have thought of before even compiling your code.
+And writing software with highly optimized languages with manual memory management like C, C++, or Rust requires knowledge of all kinds of subtleties.
+Rust makes these subtleties _explicit_, forcing you to fix all kinds of things you may never have thought of before even compiling your code.

 But that's not all: as projects grow and age and more people work on the same piece of software, communication becomes very important.
-And by communication I mean ensuring the original writer of some piece of code, the code reviewer, the user of the code's API, the colleague refactoring the codebase and new developers are on the same page about the _intent_ and _invariants_ of that code.
+And by communication I mean ensuring the original writer of some piece of code, the code reviewer, the user of the code's API, the colleague refactoring the codebase, and new developers are on the same page about the _intent_ and _invariants_ of that code.
 What is this code doing?
 How am I supposed to use it correctly?
 What happens if I mess up?
 How do I protect this API from input it might choke on?
 Traditionally, one would write in documentation and code comments the answers to these and many other questions.
 Writing documentation is a very valuable job, but sadly, developers are human.
 And humans make mistakes.
-And if the humans think they themselves don't make mistakes, they will surely agree that their colleagues _do_.
+And if the humans think they _themselves_ don't make mistakes, they will surely agree that their colleagues _do_.

-Documentation written in human language needs to be clear, specific, and up to date.
+Documentation written in human language needs to be clear, specific, and up-to- date.
 And even if it's written well, for it to do its job, documentation needs to be _read_ in the first place.
 And even if it _is_ read, it needs to be interpreted and acted upon correctly.
-I don't know about you, but I'm way too pendantic to see that go flawlessly.
+I don't know about you, but I'm way too pedantic to see that go flawlessly.

 Now, this is why I like Rust's expressive type system: it lets me encode a great deal of the semantics I'd otherwise have to describe in the documentation.
 You